Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Background information

 Our work is largely motivated by prior centrality measures that quantify importance by considering how structural modifications lead to perturbations for the spectral properties of graph-encoding matrices.
 Of particular relevance is recent work \cite{ghavasieh2021unraveling} that proposed a node ranking by examining how VNE changes occur after node removals, and \emph{node entanglement} was defined as a centrality measure inspired by the concept of quantum entanglement for quantum-mechanical systems.
 Herein, we will develop a complementary edge centrality measure that ranks edges based on how each edge's removal would change the graph's VNE.
 Importantly, centrality measures relating to spectral changes can be computationally expensive if many eigenvalues and eigenvectors are involved in the measures' definitions.
 In particular, VNE requires knowledge of all the eigenvalues, and so the direct recomputation of VNE for the Laplacian matrices of graphs after the removal of nodes or edges would be impractical for large graphs.

 Given this limitation, herein we propose to build on existing techniques that leverage spectral perturbation theory to approximate centrality measures and rankings in a way that is more computationally efficient.
-For example, the \emph{dynamical importance} \cite{restrepo2006} of a node or edge is defined as the decrease that would occur for the adjacency matrix's spectral radius if that node or edge is removed (see also \cite{tong2012gelling}).
-Other related work includes considering the impact of structural modifications on the spectra of Laplacian matrices \cite{milanese2010approximating,li2018network,song2021asymmetric} as well as functions of such eigenvalues and eigenvectors \cite{taylor2016synchronization}.
+For example, the \emph{dynamical importance} \cite{restrepo2006} of a node or edge is defined as the decrease that would occur for the adjacency matrix's spectral radius if that node or edge is removed (see also \cite{tong2012gelling}). {In addition, one can define the importance of a node by computing how much the PageRank or other centrality measures change upon the removal of that node \cite{du2008perturbationrank}.} Other related work includes considering the impact of structural modifications on the spectra of Laplacian matrices \cite{milanese2010approximating,li2018network,song2021asymmetric} as well as functions of such eigenvalues and eigenvectors \cite{taylor2016synchronization}.
 Such centrality measures can be efficiently approximated by developing linear approximations for how structural perturbations of graphs give rise to spectral perturbations.
 We also refer the reader to \cite{taylor2017eigenvector,taylor2019tunable} for the use of more advanced matrix-perturbation techniques (namely singular perturbation theory) that have arisen in the context of centrality measures for multiplex and temporal networks.
 We note in passing that these perturbative analyses of networked-coupled dynamical systems are closely related to the notions of eigenvalue and eigenvector elasticities \cite{kampmann1996feedback,kampmann2006loop}.

 Spectral perturbation theory for network modifications often stems from the following first-order approximation.

 \begin{theorem}[Perturbation of Simple Eigenvalues \cite{atkinson2008introduction}] Let $ {X}$ be a symmetric $N\times N$ matrix with eigenvalues $\{\lambda_j\}$ and normalized eigenvectors $\{{\bf u}^{(j)}\}$.
 Consider an eigenvalue $\lambda_i$ that is simple in that it has algebraic multiplicity one: $\lambda_i\not=\lambda_j$ for any other $j$ and $\lambda_i$ has a 1-dimensional eigenspace spanned by the eigenvector ${\bf u}^{(i)}\in \mathbb{R}^N $.
 Further, consider a fixed symmetric perturbation matrix $\Delta {X}$, and let $ {X}(\epsilon)= {X}+\epsilon \Delta {X}$.
 We denote the eigenvalues {and eigenvectors} of $ {X}(\epsilon)$ by $\lambda_j(\epsilon)$ {and ${\bf u}^{(j)}(\epsilon)$, respectively.
 It then follows that